navibyte/geospatial/dart/geodata/README.md

 ## Features

+✨ New (2024-04-22):  The stable version 1.1.0 adds support for Newline-delimited GeoJSON.
+See the related [blog post](https://medium.com/@navibyte/decode-and-encode-geojson-wkt-and-wkb-in-dart-and-flutter-apps-ab2ef4ece2f1) about geobase changes.

 ✨ New (2023-10): The stable version 1.0.0 is now ready.
 See also the article [Geospatial tools for Dart - version 1.0 published](https://medium.com/@navibyte/geospatial-tools-for-dart-version-1-0-published-0f9673e510b3) at Medium.

 ✨ New (2023-07): better client-side support for OGC API Features (Part 1 and 2).